Erika M Bsumek

 email

-Dr. Bsumek has written on Native American history, environmental history/studies, the history of the built environment, and the history of the U.S. West.
+Dr. Bsumek is the Ellen Clark Temple Chair in Women's History.
+She has written on Native American history, environmental history/studies, the history of the built environment, and the history of the U.S. West.
 She is the author of the award-winning, Indian-made: Navajo Culture in the Marketplace, 1848-1960 (University Press of Kansas, 2008) and the coeditor of a collection of essays on global environmental history titled Nation States and the Global Environment: New Approaches to International Environmental History (Oxford University Press, 2013).
 Her current research explores the social and environmental history of the area surrounding Glen Canyon on the Utah/Arizona border from the 1840s to the present.
 The title of her latest book with the University of Texas Press is The Foundations of Glen Canyon Dam: Infrastructures of Dispossession on the Colorado Plateau (2023).
 She is also working on a larger project that examines the impact that large construction projects (dams, highways, cities, and suburbs) had on the American West which is tentatively titled "The Concrete West: Engineering Society and Culture in the Arid West, 1900-1970" and a biography of a Navajo woman who was enslaved by the Utes, sold to LDS settlers, and then who became a well-known figure in the region tentatively titled “Unsettling Narratives: Rose Daniels, Indentured Servitude, and the Creation of an American Symbol.”

 Dr. Bsumek has written op-eds for publications such as Time, the Austin American Statesman, Huffington Post, Al Jazeera America, and the Pacific Standard.
 She has been a Provost's Teaching Fellow and has been named a UT-Austin Academy of Distinguished Teacher and a